Viasat Internet in Tennessee at a Glance

 Viasat provides near-100% coverage across Tennessee through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Tennessee that has a clear view of the southern sky.
 This includes the Cumberland Plateau communities, rural west Tennessee, and the Upper East Tennessee mountains, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

-For Tennessee specifically, satellite coverage is particularly beneficial given the state's Great Smoky Mountains in the east, the Cumberland Plateau, and the Mississippi River bottomlands in the west.
+For Tennessee specifically, satellite coverage is particularly beneficial given the state's Great Smoky Mountains in the east, the Cumberland Plateau.
+The Mississippi River bottomlands in the west.
 Homes in the Cumberland Plateau communities, rural west Tennessee, and the Upper East Tennessee mountains that have waited years for cable or fiber can get connected immediately with Viasat.
 Tennessee mountain communities and Delta cotton country residents can stream Nashville country music and manage farms with Viasat's satellite internet.

 Viasat Tennessee FAQ